 Known as one of the artistic capitals of the Caribbean, Haiti isn’t the first place people think of coming when looking for a beach holiday nowadays.
 It’s known for it’s lively festivals and artistic villages, but there are also some great villages worth visiting here too.
+You can also take a quick look at the best beaches in Cuba.

 If you’re thinking about coming to Haiti, which of these beaches should you try and get to visit?
 Here’s just a few of the top beaches in Haiti that you’ll want to try and stop at.